polyfact/polyfire-js/README.md

 <p align="center">⚡ A lightweight and simple way to create tools using AI 🪶</p>

-Polyfact's goal is to make it possible to code every AI tool/Chatbot you could want in only a couple of lines of code without the need for complex abstractions or to have to deploy anything.
+Polyfact's goal is to make it possible to code every AI tool/Chatbot you could want in only a couple of lines of code without the need for complex abstractions and to have to deploy anything.

 <p align="center"><img src="demo.gif" /></p>